syslod/syslod/README.md

 - 👋 Hi, I’m Dr Souleymane SY
-- 👀 I’m interested in climate and vehetation modelling
+- 👀 I’m interested in climate and vegetation modelling
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to run WRF-CTSM
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on NCAR
-- 📫 How to reach me ...
+- 📫 How to reach me souleymane.sy@geo.uni-augsburg.de

 <!---
 syslod/syslod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.